voorhoede/datocms-plugin-computed-fields/contributing.md

 * you've properly compiled this project's `package.json` following the [official rules](https://www.datocms.com/docs/plugin-sdk/publishing-to-marketplace).

 When everything's ready:
-1. Run `npm version` with the appropiate version change.
+1. Update `changelog.md` with relevant changes and stage with `git add`.
-1. Append the related changelog changes to the version commit using `git commit --amend --no-edit`.
+1. Run `npm version --force` with the appropiate version bump to include the changelog changes in the same commit.
-1. Finally run `git push --follow-tags` to push and trigger publishing from CI.
+1. This should automatically push the commit and new version tag to trigger publishing from CI.